MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-hadoop-getting-started.md

 ## Continuing with Distributed Computing

 With the linear model and logistic regression performed in the previous sections, you have seen a taste of high-performance analytics on the Hadoop platform.
 You are now ready to continue with the [RevoScaleR Distributed Computing Guide](scaler-distributed-computing.md), which continues the analysis of the 2012 airline on-time data with examples for all of RevoScaleR’s HPA functions.
-You will find this analysis in Chapter 3 of the guide, Running Distributed Analyses.

 The *Distributed Computing Guide* also provides more examples of using non-waiting compute contexts, including managing multiple jobs, and examples of using rxExec to perform traditional high-performance computing, including Monte Carlo simulations and other embarrassingly parallel problems.